Guide·May 3, 2026·12 min read

 Best for US residential mortgage lenders needing end-to-end origination compliance

-Where it falls short Not built for SEA markets, not suitable for non-mortgage products, heavyweight implementation
+Where it falls short Built narrowly for US mortgage; not suitable for non-mortgage products; heavyweight implementation

 Pricing posture Not published; enterprise contract

-If you’re choosing between Encompass and Floowed: you’re probably in two different countries with two different product types.
+If you’re choosing between Encompass and Floowed: you’re probably solving two different product types.
 If you’re a US mortgage lender, Encompass is the better fit.
-If you’re anywhere in SEA and originating any non-mortgage product, Floowed is.
+If you’re originating any non-mortgage product, Floowed is.

 More detail at our Encompass alternatives page.